 What is Vestibulitis?

 The cause of the pain is that the nerve fibers at the entrance to the vagina have become hypersensitive and react more to external stress.
-How much it hurts depends; some only experience pain during intercourse, while others can feel severe pain from just light touch.
+How much it hurts depends; some only experience pain during intercourse, while others can feel severe pain from even light touch.

 How to recognize vestibulitis